Human Subjects (IRB)

 Research proposals are routed for review in a first in/first out basis.
 Many studies qualify for exempt or expedited review, and thus go straight to a reviewer.
 Studies that are deemed to be greater than minimal risk will be reviewed in a convened meeting of one of two committees (Biomedical or Social/Behavioral).
 Each committee meets once per month and there is a submission deadline to be included on each month's agenda.

-Click Here for the meeting schedule and deadlines.
+Click here for the Full Board meeting schedule and deadlines.

 Need help?
 For more information on research involving human subjects, email email@example.com or call 740-593-0664.